Renault Captur SUV - MPG, running costs & CO2

 The Renault Captur remains a thrifty choice and the plug-in hybrid offers low emissions

 The first-generation Captur was one of the cheapest crossovers to run and the latest version picks up where the old one left off.
-There’s even a plug-in hybrid version with an all-electric driving range of around 30 miles, but the petrols and diesels are still thrifty, as well as cheaper to buy.
+There’s even a plug-in hybrid version with an all-electric driving range of around 30 miles, but the petrols and the regular hybrid are still thrifty, as well as cheaper to buy.

 Renault Captur MPG & CO2

 The Captur E-Tech also comes with a free home wallbox installation at the time of writing, saving buyers around £800, but it's worth checking with the dealership that this offer is still available.
-A full charge takes around three hours.
+A full charge using a 3.7kW wallbox takes around three hours, but this increases to just over four hours using a three-pin plug.

-Insurance groups for the Renault Captur start at a low group eight for the TCe 100 in Play trim, but it's worth noting insurance can go up significantly for the range-topping TCe 155 in Iconic trim, sitting in group 20.
+Insurance groups for the Renault Captur start at a low group eight for the TCe 100 in Limited, Iconic and SE Edition trim.
+The dCI 95 diesel sits in group 11, with the more powerful petrol engines sitting in groups 14-16 depending on the trim level and your choice of gearbox.
+The Captur E-Tech hybrid sits in group 15.
 Rivals such as the SEAT Arona have ratings from around eight to just below group 20 out of 50.
 With small engines and lots of safety features, the Captur should be affordable for most drivers to insure.

 Renault offers a standard five-year/100,000-mile warranty in the UK, which also includes three years/60,000 miles of roadside assistance.
 This is an improvement over the three-year warranty offered with the previous Captur and competes with Toyota and Hyundai's five years of cover.
 It's also more appealing than the three years of cover for the Peugeot 2008 and Skoda Kamiq.